 Comparative overview of major theoretical perspectives in the study of human development with particular emphasis on the interplay of method and theory and the applied implications of each theoretical model and theory.
-Prerequisite: 9 hours HDFS or equivalent.
+Prerequisites: HDFS 161 and HDFS 189; Junior standing.

 HDFS 291 -